 The conventional deadlift is commonly considered a basic exercise and one of the Big 3 that everyone should include in their strength training routine, the other two being squats and bench presses.
 These three movements are the contested lifts in powerlifting, but are they all really the best choices for strength training and body building for the average trainee?

-In this article I want to explain why I think the deadlift is overrated and most trainees – those who are not competitive powerlifters or Olympic lifters – should choose other, safer and more productive exercises to train the hips, hamstrings and upper back.
+In this article I want to explain why I think the deadlift is overrated and most trainees – those who are not competitive powerlifters or Olympic lifters – should choose other, safer and more productive exercises to train the hips, hamstrings and upper and lower back.

 The deadlift has several important drawbacks.
 First, although it involves so many muscles, it does not train any of them optimally.
 Secondly, it has a high cost to benefit and risk to reward ratio.

 The hips (gluteus maximus) are the prime movers in the deadlift.
 These are the strongest muscles in the body, but the deadlift requires holding the resistance in the hands, making the grip a weak link in training the hips.
 If you use a mixed grip, you put unbalanced forces on the shoulder girdle and especially the bicep of the hand taking a supinated grip; consequently many people have torn a bicep doing deadlifts.
 Therefore if you want to get adequate training for the hips and lower back from deadlifts, you should use a double overhand grip and straps.